LouisCE/fandom-challenge/README.md

 - Leaderboard system that ranks players by score, with completion time as a tiebreaker.
 - Ability to restart the quiz and select categories again without refreshing the page.
 - Responsive design ensuring usability on various screen sizes.
+- Timed quiz with a fifteen-second countdown; timer turns red when less than or equal to five seconds.

 ### Existing Features